reduxjs/redux-toolkit/packages/rtk-codemods/transforms/createSliceReducerBuilder/README.md

 Rewrites uses of Redux Toolkit's `createSlice` API to use the "builder callback" syntax for the `reducers` field, to make it easier to add prepared reducers and thunks inside of `createSlice`.

 Note that unlike the `createReducerBuilder` and `createSliceBuilder` transforms (which both were fixes for deprecated/removed overloads), this is entirely optional.
 You do not _need_ to apply this to an entire codebase unless you specifically want to.
-Otherwise, feel free to apply to to specific slice files as needed.
+Otherwise, feel free to apply to specific slice files as needed.

 Should work with both JS and TS files.